-You are all bright people who learn in different ways.
-Because you all come from a variety of experiences and backgrounds, I am hoping that each of you will contribute greatly to the knowledge built in this class by sharing your thoughts.
-Come prepared to engage in the discussions, whether you actually speak out loud or not, by not just reading the required cases and chapters, but by also forming opinions and questions about the material presented.
+In the business world, you must be able to communicate your thoughts clearly and intelligently.
+Therefore, I am hoping that each of you will practice your communication skills and contribute greatly to the knowledge built in this class by sharing your thoughts.
+Come prepared to engage in the discussions, whether you actually speak out loud or not, by reading the required cases and chapters and by also forming opinions and questions about the material presented.
 I will call upon you from time to time, but these will not be attempts to harass or embarrass you, I promise.
 I simply want to give everyone more experience in being prepared to speak on the spot about various topics.
 You can read details below of how class participation will be evaluated.